How do I remove the battery from my laptop computer?

 - On some laptops, the battery pops out on its own.
 On others, you'll need to pull it out gently with the tips of your fingers.

-Although most laptops only have one latch, there are some that require you to slide two latches in order to remove the battery.
+Although most laptops only have one latch, there are some that require you to slide two latches to remove the battery.
 On these laptops, the latches will still look similar to the examples above, but require you to move both at the same time, usually towards each other.

 Finally, there are also some older laptops (IBM laptops) that require the latch to be pulled out and then pushed towards the battery.